 As a part of the visa process, you will need to declare any criminal convictions.

 This does not mean that automatically you will be denied entry into these countries.

 However the conviction, the seriousness or nature of the crime, and when it occurred, will be considered by the relevant authorities in determining whether or not to allow you entry or to grant you a working visa.

 If you are charged again with any type of offence, your previous conviction record will be considered by the court.

-Having a blemished record may affect your chances of a section 10 dismissal or conditional release order for any future charges.
+Having a blemished record may affect your chances of a non conviction order for any future charges.

 In addition, if the offence is the same or similar in nature to your convicted offence, it may aggravate the seriousness of the penalty you receive for the later offence.